suent/Carpenter.AzurePipelines/docs/configuration.md

 Project versioning and deployment options are dependent on the build purpose.
 The default value during a manual build is **CI**.

-### Carpenter.Project

-The name of the project.
-This value is set by the `project` parameter.
-If parameter is notsupplied, the default value is the value of the `Build.DefinitionName` variable.

-### Carpenter.Project.Path

-The absolute path of the project source.
-This value is determined during pipeline execution.

 ### Carpenter.Solution.Path